NP6/Driver/nodejs/src/README.md

 Info
 --

-All of the function return an object that is composed like this:
+All of the function returns a promise.
+On success, response is composed like this:

 ```javascript
 var response = {